Documentation

 MDM vs CLI Settings

-Pulse has 34 MDM-manageable settings and 3 CLI-only settings.
+Pulse has 34 MDM-manageable settings and 4 CLI-only settings.

-CLI-only settings (--interval, --duration, --headless) are intentionally excluded from MDM profiles so IT can override them during troubleshooting sessions without MDM interference.
+CLI-only settings (--interval, --duration, --watch, --headless) are intentionally excluded from MDM profiles so IT can override them during troubleshooting sessions without MDM interference.

 CLI FlagPreference KeyDescription